FerreroRoche/Multicompartmental-NeuroML/README.md

 ##Network information

-Networks are the constructed cell experiments that are able to run in OSB
+Networks are the constructed cell experiments that are able to run in OSB\

-Networks contains all cells without Q10 parameters Networks_Q10of3 contains all cells with Q10 factors set to 3 Networks_variableQ10s contains all cells with Q10 factors in accordance with Naomis exploration on https://github.com/njhulst/IO-temperature-dependence
+Networks contains all cells without Q10 parameters\
+Q10of3_Networks contains all cells with Q10 factors set to 3\
+variableQ10s_Networks contains all cells with Q10 factors in accordance with [Naomis exploration][https://github.com/njhulst/IO-temperature-dependence\]